ovh/docs/pages/cloud/private-cloud/nsx-07-configure-nat-redirection/guide.en-gb.md

 ## Requirements

-- Being an administrative contact of your [Hosted Private Cloud infrastructure](https://www.ovhcloud.com/en-gb/enterprise/products/hosted-private-cloud/) to receive login credentials
+- Being an administrative contact of your [Hosted Private Cloud infrastructure](https://www.ovhcloud.com/en-gb/enterprise/products/hosted-private-cloud/) to receive login credentials.
-- A user account with access to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB)
+- A user account with access to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB).
-- Having **NSX** deployed with two segments configured in your NSX configuration, you can use this guide [Segment management in NSX](https://docs.ovh.com/gb/en/private-cloud/nsx-segment-management).
+- Having **NSX** deployed with two segments configured in your NSX configuration, you can use our guide on [segment management in NSX](https://docs.ovh.com/gb/en/private-cloud/nsx-segment-management) for more information.

 ## Instructions